aimfeld/CellMorphs/docs/index.md

 ## CellMorphs Breeding

-As an owner of an _original_ CellMorph, you can use it to derive and propose a child CellMorph.
+As an owner of a childless _original_ CellMorph, you can use it to derive and propose a child CellMorph.
 The .cm file of your CellMorph is provided as unlockable content.
 Download it and open it with the [CellMorphs software](#cellmorphs-software).

-If you derive an interesting CellMorph child, save it and [e-mail me](mailto:aimfeld@aimfeld.ch) the .cm file, suggest a CellMorph name, and include an OpenSea link to your _original_ CellMorph.
+If you breed an interesting CellMorph child, save it and [e-mail me](mailto:aimfeld@aimfeld.ch) the .cm file, suggest a CellMorph name, and include an OpenSea link to your _original_ CellMorph.
 Once your proposal passes revision, you will be able to mint your child CellMorph for free (gas fees apply).
+Look for the _original_ property:

 ![](assets/img/nft/source-original.png){: .center-image }